Places to Visit in Nepal

 Hand-Crafted to Perfection

-Of course you saw it all the night before too whilst having dinner (and perhaps a cheeky glass of wine) before retiring to the comfort of your bedroom and admiring the lofty Himalayas, now dark silhouettes beneath the even darker, but star filled sky.
-To top it off you've got electricity and wifi so you can really annoy your friends back at home with 'live' images via 'facetweets'.
+Of course you saw it all the night before too, whilst having dinner (and perhaps a cheeky glass of wine) before retiring to the comfort of your bedroom and admiring the lofty Himalayas, now dark silhouettes beneath the even darker but star-filled sky.
+To top it off, you've got electricity and wifi, so you can really annoy your friends back at home with 'live' images via 'facetweets'.
 You still had to trek there, so you did earn it.
-And.....yes....the above scenario is reality.
+And yes, the above scenario is a reality.
 It's not a dream.

-We'd describe them as 'amazing', particularly when you take into account that they are often days/weeks from the nearest road head.
-Just how did they get the beds, toilets and the like up there?
+We'd describe them as 'amazing', particularly when you take into account that they are often days or weeks from the nearest road head.
+Just how did they get the beds, toilets, and the like up there?

-In Nepal we refer to this new breed of trekkers lodge as comfort lodges.
-However, western tour operators (perhaps with over zealous marketing departments) promoted them as luxury trekking lodges (without seeing them for themselves) and as that seems to have caught on, then we do too.
+In Nepal, we refer to this new breed of trekkers lodges as comfort lodges.
+However, western tour operators (perhaps with overzealous marketing departments) promoted them as luxury trekking lodges (without seeing them for themselves), and as that seems to have caught on, then we do too.

-These pupose built establishments are (all things considered) a marvel, but let's not confuse them with a 5 star deluxe hotel.
+These purpose-built establishments are (all things considered) a marvel, but let's not confuse them with a 5-star deluxe hotel.

-Unlike the standard trekkers lodge/ tea house, the luxury trekking lodges in Nepal tend to be part of a management group (e.g. ESL, Yeti Mountain Homes, Ker & Downey) and they are most certainly of a much, much higher standard than the basic trekkers lodge.
+Unlike the standard trekkers lodge or tea house, the luxury trekking lodges in Nepal tend to be part of a management group (e.g., ESL, Yeti Mountain Homes, Ker & Downey), and they are most certainly of a much, much higher standard than the basic trekkers lodge.

-Cosy beds with clean linen, blankets/duvets are the norm as are the welcome addition of soft furnishings too.
-Bedrooms usually have electricity for lighting and usually some plug points.
+Cosy beds with clean linen and blankets or duvets are the norm, as is the welcome addition of soft furnishings too.
+Bedrooms usually have electricity for lighting and some plug points.
 Sleeping bags are definitely not required.

-The staff are usually professionally trained to provide a high level of customer service and meals served are of a higher standard than a basic lodge.
+The staff is usually professionally trained to provide a high level of customer service, and the meals served are of a higher standard than at a basic lodge.
 Unlike the basic tea houses, the meat dishes served at these luxury trekkers lodges tend to be safe to eat.

 However, even these so-called luxury trekking lodges have limitations due to their locations, particularly heating.
 Some lodge bedrooms may not have any heating source due to the limited power supply high in the Himalayas.
 But, public areas will have a fire/stove and at night your bed will either have an electric blanket, or staff will provide you with a hot water bottle.